14 Top Jobs in Singapore

 Set yourself apart from the rest of the candidates with experience in security principles and management especially in e-commerce applications.

 Professional tip: While you are already good at programming, pick up some skills in marketing such as search engine optimisation, search engine marketing and business analytics.
-This will add value to your client and their business.
+This will add value to your client and their business and help you stand out in one of the highly sought after jobs in Singapore..

 As Steuart Henderson Britt said, doing business without advertising is like winking at a girl in the dark.
 You know what you are doing but nobody else does.
 If you have an awesome website, flaunt it!